ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 ## Columns / fields

-By default hydrahon will simply select all fields using the `*` astericks.
+By default Hydrahon will simply select all fields using the `*` asterisks.

 ```php
 // SQL: select * from `people`